 Psychology Units 1 and 2

-Students conduct a self-directed investigation in both Units 1 and 2 applying what they have learnt.
+As part of this study, you will perform self-directed investigations in both Units 1 and 2 and apply what you have learnt.

 Who is it for?